mmc41/VALJOGen/site/content/blog/2014/first.md

 tags: [Release]
 ---

-First release candidate of VALJOGen was uploaded in maven central for public use.
+First release candidate of VALJOGen was uploaded to maven central for public use.

 This version is fully functionally but not tested in the wild.